 Read MoreBy Ryan Netterville with Karen Van Fossan in the Northern Mirror.
 At age 28, Shane Netterville was shot and killed by a Fargo Police Officer, just a few weeks before his birthday.
 Following the shooting this past summer, his brother Ryan Netterville created this artwork in Shane’s honor...

 Read MoreBy C.S.
-Hagen in the Forum.
+Hagen of The Forum.
 "A more than 500-year-old declaration that paved the way for widespread colonization outside Europe will be the center of a daylong conference in Fargo..."

 Read MoreReach out to book speaking engagements, public readings, and spiritual direction.
 Thank you!